Sorry, you need to enable JavaScript to visit this website.

 My student is on the waitlist.
 What happens next?

 Afterschool registration operates on a first-come-first-served basis for the seats in the program at each school.
 When a school’s afterschool seats are filled, students are listed on the waitlist according to the date and time of their registration.
-Students move off the waitlist when a seat opens up in the afterschool group serving their grade.
+Students leave the waitlist when a seat opens in the afterschool group serving their grade.
 For example, the kindergarten group can only add a new kindergartener when one of the students in the group leaves.
 OSTP monitors attendance and invites new students from the waitlist as soon as a space becomes available.
-The OSTP Coordinator for your school will contact you when a seat opens up for your student.
-However, it is possible for a student to remain on the waitlist all school year if there are no openings for their grade level.
-OSTP and school leaders make every effort to engage additional afterschool program providers to expand afterschool seats and serve as many students as possible, but sometimes the demand for seats is greater than the capacity to serve all students.
-This issue occurs in DC and is also a challenge facing afterschool programs across the United States.
+The school's OSTP Coordinator will contact you when your student's seat opens, however, it is possible for a student to remain on the waitlist all school year if there are no openings for their grade level.
+OSTP and school leaders make every effort to engage additional afterschool program providers to expand afterschool seats and serve as many students as possible, but sometimes the demand for seats is greater than the capacity to serve all students This issue occurs in DC and is also a challenge facing afterschool programs across the United States.

 Is there a fee?